 Her love for pediatric and family-based therapy has truly evolved with every experience she’s had.
 Kortney has experience working with groups targeting social interactions, feeding, and functional communication.
 She enjoys collaborating with a multi-disciplinary team as well as the children and their families she serves in order to promote effective communication.
 Kortney is dedicated to providing individualized treatment for every child in order to account for all of their unique strengths and differences.
 At Therapy OPS, Kortney will continue to utilize the most up-to-date evidence-based practice as well as collaborate with the multi-disciplinary team.
 Kortney is excited to be back in Minnesota and in her free time enjoys being on the lake and spending time with friends and family.

-Shawna is a five-year veteran Occupational Therapist who received her Masters of Arts degree in occupational therapy from St. Catherine University.
+Shawna is an Occupational Therapist who received her Masters of Arts degree in occupational therapy from St. Catherine University.
 She has experience across the lifespan in a variety of settings including private practice, charter schools, and skilled nursing facilities.
 To broaden her knowledge base, Shawna has received additional training in Interactive Metronome, Integrated Listening Systems (iLs), Handwriting Without Tears, reflex integration, and vision training.
 She has experience in developing and leading groups for children that have an emphasis on sensory integration and self-regulation and speaking at community events focused around specialized programs that she utilizes during practice.
 In her years as a therapist, Shawna has identified that her passion lies in working with children and their families and finds it rewarding to help them achieve their goals.
 She strongly believes in a holistic approach, in which every person is an essential piece to the puzzle when it comes to helping children achieve their maximum potential.
 Away from work, Shawna enjoys spending time with her family and friends, boating, going the cabin, traveling, and cooking.